mercurier/mcr_salt_and_pepper/README.md

 |4|3|5|-3|1.5|1|9|
 |5 (option 3 only)|3|5|-3|N/A|1.5|12|

+OR

+2014: 2e and 3.5e hybrid proficiency system with multiclass grandmastery

+OR

-#### Component 202x: 2e and 3.5e hybrid proficiency system (install *BEFORE* SCS)
+2015: 2e and 3.5e hybrid proficiency system without multiclass grandmastery

-Can be installed with or Without multiclass grandmastery.

-This component makes the following changs:
+Note for #2014 and #2015:

+Changes:
 - 0 star: proficient; 1 star: specialization; ... ; 4 star: grandmastery
 - All classes are proficiency with whatever weapons they are allowed to use
 - All classes can invest up to 2 stars in any fighting style